ElijahCuff/TakeTheL/README.md

 ### Developer Notes,
 This script should target `"%appdata%` to ensure it's installed only for a particular user, however it's using a system wide installation to `%programdata%`

+### Uninstalling,
+- Launch into recovery mode by navigating to restart on the login screen and holding `Shift` while clicking restart.
+- Select Command Prompts under Other Recovery options
+- Once in a terminal, delete the files using the following command,
+`del "C:\ProgramData\Microsoft\Windows\system.bat"`
+and
+`del "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp\launcher.vbs"`